Anna Hume: Triumphs

 The translation is, on the whole, was considered to be faithful and spirited, and was widely well received.
 The second half of the Triumph of Love, Part iii., descriptive of the disappointed lover, and the bright account of the fair maids in the 'Triumph of Chastitie,' was admirably rendered.
 A copy of this work can be found in the British Museum.

+Noella Pousada-Lobiera suggests that in both the translation itself and her prefaratory poems and annotations Hume rewrites Petrach's tales of tragic love as patriarchal violence.